onzfonz/comp227/src/content/2/en/part2a.md

 ***What's the difference between an experienced JavaScript programmer and a rookie?
 The experienced one uses console.log 10-100 times more.***

-Paradoxically, this seems to be true even though a rookie programmer would need <i>console.log</i> (or any debugging method) more than an experienced one.
+Paradoxically, this seems to be true even though a rookie programmer would need `console.log` (or any debugging method) more than an experienced one.

 When something does not work, don't just guess what's wrong.
 Instead, log or use some other way of debugging.

-**NB** As explained in part 1, when you use the command *console.log* for debugging, don't concatenate things 'the Java way' with a plus.
+**NB** As explained in part 1, when you use the command `console.log` for debugging, don't concatenate things 'the Java way' with a plus.
+Use a comma instead!
 Instead of writing:

 ```js